Are the airports open?

 Is it necessary to wear masks and gloves inside the terminal?

-It is mandatory to wear a protective mask upon arrival and for the duration of your stay at the terminal.
+It is mandatory to wear a medical face mask upon arrival and for the duration of your stay at the terminal.
 The use of gloves is not mandatory.

 We recommend (as indicated by the authorities) to have a sufficient number of masks based on the entire duration of your journey.

-In case of need, you can buy masks in the airport pharmacy.
+In case of need, you can buy masks in the airport pharmacy or at the vending machines.

 Are hand sanitizing gel dispensers available inside the airport?